 Continuing Education Activity

 Cricoid pressure is a technique that has become part of rapid sequence intubation to prevent aspiration of gastric contents.
-The technique has limited evidence to support its utility, however, it is still recommended in select populations.
-This activity reviews the technique, indications, and contraindications of the cricoid pressure procedure and it also highlights the role of an interprofessional team in the application of this technique.
+The technique has limited evidence to support its utility; however, it is still recommended in select populations.
+This activity reviews the technique, indications, and contraindications of the cricoid pressure procedure, and it also highlights the role of an interprofessional team in applying this technique.

 - Outline the proposed mechanism of cricoid pressure.

 - Describe the structures of the cricoid pressure unit.